skasproject/skas/docsite/docs/installation.md

 - Certificate manager is deployed in the target cluster and a `ClusterIssuer` is defined.
 - There is an nginx ingress controller deployed in the target cluster.
-- You have a local kubernetes configuration with full admin rights on target cluster.
+- You have a local client kubernetes configuration with full admin rights on target cluster.

 First create a dedicated namespace: